vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Set-VamiServiceStatus.md

 ### -state

-The state of the servcie.
+The state of the service.
 The value can be one of the following ("start", "stop", "restart").

 ```yaml